sarven/unit-testing-tips/README.md

 ```

 :information_source: The first subscription model has a bad design.
 To invoke one business operation you need to call three methods.
 Also using getters to verify operation is not a good practice.
-In this case, it's skipped checking a change of modifiedAt, probably setting specific modifiedAt during a renew operation can be tested with an expiration business operation.
-The getter for modifiedAt is not required.
+In this case, it's skipped checking a change of `modifiedAt`, probably setting specific `modifiedAt` during a renew operation can be tested with an expiration business operation.
+The getter for `modifiedAt` is not required.
-Of course, there are cases where finding the possibility to avoid getters provided only for tests will be very hard, but always we should try to not introduce them.
+Of course, there are cases where finding the possibility to avoid getters provided only for tests will be very hard, but always we should try not to introduce them.

 ## Unit of behavior